 We originally created Tour Builder to give veterans a way to record all the places that military service has taken them, and preserve their stories and memories as a legacy for their families.
 But we also thought it could be a useful tool for anyone with a story to tell, so we made it available to everyone.

 For now, Tour Builder is in beta and we're excited to see what people build and do with it.
 We'd love to hear your feedback and ideas about how it could be a better storytelling tool.
 Take it for a spin and tell us what you think here.

 Currently, Tour Builder requires the Google Earth plugin which is only available for Windows and Mac OS X 10.6+.

 The Google Earth Browser Plug-in brings the rich, 3D imagery of Google Earth to your web browser.
 You'll need it to experience other people's tours and pick your locations on the map.

-Tour Builder uses the Google Earth plugin which will stop working in future versions of the Chrome web browser.
+Tour Builder uses the Google Earth plugin which will stop working in Chrome version 42 and greater.
 We are working hard to prepare an alternative for Chrome, but in the meantime you can still use Tour Builder with 32-bit versions of Firefox, Safari and Internet Explorer on Windows and OSX.

 Learn more on our plugin support page.

 Tour Builder is accessible from your web browser, makes it easy to add photos and videos to a sequence of locations on Earth, and then share links to these tours with your friends.